indra-labs/indra/doc/whitepaper.md

 ## Payment for Traffic

-Using the less well known sender initiated payment process in Lightning called Keysend, relays advertise their LN node public keys alongside their Indra identity keys, they send a message constructed as follows:
+Using [Atomic Multi-path Payment](https://docs.lightning.engineering/lightning-network-tools/lnd/amp) (AMP), relays advertise their LN node public keys alongside their Indra identity keys, they send a message constructed as follows:

 - Preimage hash of the forward and return private keys that will be delivered after payment to prove payment and provide the keys for handling return messages.
 - Amount of bytes the payment is for.